Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

    | Hotkey:   :kbd:`Shift-D`

-Well, as with meshes and curves, this command just duplicates the selection.
-As usual, the copy is selected and placed in *Grab* mode, so you can move it to another place.
+Similar as with meshes and curves, this tool duplicates the selection.
+The copy is selected and placed in *Grab* mode, so you can move it to another place.

 However, with surfaces there are some selections that cannot be duplicated, in which case they will just be placed in *Grab* mode...
 In fact,